Estimates say that in 2018, 50% of ecommerce revenue will come from mobile users.

-Some of our clients obtain up to 80% of traffic from mobile.
+Some of our clients obtain up to 80% of traffic from mobile commerce.
 And we don’t mean those selling apps, but physical goods.
-No wonder that m-commerce is one of the ecommerce trends in 2018.
+No wonder that m-commerce is one of the ecommerce trends.

 Here we gathered 5 main errors that you can fix to improve the conversion rate of your ecommerce mobile website during mobile CRO optimization process:

 Pssst… are you looking for more knowledge about mobile CRO?
 Look no further but click here: Dos and Don’ts of Mobile Shopping Cart Design, 9 Simple Ways to Improve Ecommerce Mobile Checkout Forms, 10 Elements of Your Mobile Checkout That Need Improvement, How to Design the Best Mobile Product Detail Page!